Tinkerforge/doc/en/source/Hardware/Bricks/Debug_Brick.rst

 Known Bugs
 ----------

-Debug Brick Hardware Version 1.1 has a design flaw.
+The (now obsolete) Debug Brick Hardware Version 1.1 has a design flaw.
 GND pins of the JTAG connector are not connected.
 This can lead to debug problems when using the JTAG interface.
 The serial console is not affected.
 The problem can be fixed by soldering a wire from a GND pin of the JTAG connector to a GND pad on the board.
 This issue will be fixed with the next hardware version.